joeledwards/node-sql-query-runner/README.md

 SQL Query Runner
 ===========

-Runs all files in the supplied file against a Postgres database.
+Runs all files in the supplied file against a Postgres or MySQL database.

 Installation